My First Haven Conference Experience

 Jaime helps an attendee join the table top in a plank-style:

-This is our planked table top, joined together with pocket hole screws:
+This is our planked table top, joined together:

 After the base is assembled, it’s time to put it onto the table top.

 We center the base over the table top so that there’s an inch overhang on all sides, and we check for square by making sure the measurements from corner to corner match:

 Then we drive the pocket hole screws from the aprons to the table top to attach the two pieces together (and look how much fun we’re having!
 Building furniture is a blast, you guys!):